Frutti di Mare Pasta (Seafood Spaghetti Recipe)

 Instructions

 - In a large sauté pan over medium-high heat, warm the olive oil.
-Add the garlic and red pepper flakes, cooking until fragrant, about 30 seconds.
+Add the garlic and red pepper flakes and cook until fragrant, about 30 seconds.
+Watch it closely — garlic burns fast and bitter garlic will ruin the sauce.¼ cup extra virgin olive oil, 6 garlic cloves, 1 teaspoon red pepper flakes

 Notes